Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 ---
 ---

-- File permissions determine who can and who can't access certain files and directories.
+- File permissions determine who can and who can't access certain files and directories. i.e. can you read, can you edit, and can you run/execute files?
 - On HAWK, each user has their own account which comes with their own home and scratch directory.
 - These directories can only be accessed by the user (and the admins).
 Other users can see that you have a directory, but cannot access as they do not have permission to do so.
 - To see the file and directory permissions, we must first understand how the permissions are ordered.